ucsb-eri/rt2zammad/README.md

   * --tickets=ticket#:ticket#   -- specifies a range of tickets
   * --tickets='<ticket#'        -- specifies all tickets less than # (pretty sure quotes are requires to escape redirection in the shell)
   * --tickets='>ticket#'        -- specifies all tickets greater than # (pretty sure quotes are requires to escape redirection in the shell)
-* Added --dedupe flag that prevents duplication of articles during import if there are multiple "Requestors" associated with a given ticket.
+* Added --dedup flag that prevents duplication of articles during import if there are multiple "Requestors" associated with a given ticket.
   * because of the joins coupled with grouping of that transaction query, transaction lines would get duplicated for each email and would end up creating duplicate articles on the zammad side.
 * Added --merge flag that changes the transaction queries to use RT Ticket.EffectiveId instead of Ticket.id when building the queries for processing transactions
   * This flag effectively causes tickets merged in RT to be imported directly as merged tickets